Thanks to the Titan Deck Foot Anchor™ anyone can effortlessly install ground anchored deck footings at a fraction of the cost of concrete footings.

-Or try this Footings Calculator.
+Not sure how many footings you will need?
+No worries, try this Footings Calculator.
 You input the dimensions of your deck and the estimated soil bearing capacity and it will show you the number of footings so you do not exceed the soil's load capacity.

 Just click the link to BUY NOW.

 The Titan Deck Foot Anchor™ is comprised of three parts: a Post Bracket, a Load or Cap Plate, and an Auger.

 Auger lengths are 24" or 36".
 Use a 24" for most applications where soil is hardest.
 Use a 36" where soil is softer, sandier or you just want maximum pull out resistance.

 Longer auger length does not make the footing more resistant to frost nor does it make the footing immobile against frost.
 The Cap Plate will always rest on the surface and the entire deck will rise up and down 1/2" or so during a winter if the soil freezes.